Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 November 2024 13.34.10 UTC
+- WIB: Minggu, 3 November 2024 14.22.36 UTC
-- WITA: Minggu, 3 November 2024 14.34.10 UTC
+- WITA: Minggu, 3 November 2024 15.22.36 UTC
-- WIT: Minggu, 3 November 2024 15.34.10 UTC
+- WIT: Minggu, 3 November 2024 16.22.36 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

 Kategori: nature